VadosikRRR/Modification_OfSolutionsToDetection/README.md

 ```

 #### Step 3: install kaggle and send kaggle.json.
-Open ModificationOfSolutionsToDetection in notebook folder.
+Open `ModificationOfSolutionsToDetection.ipynb` in notebook folder.
 Run the third cell (for computer).
 It will give you an error.
-Move kaggle.json to the specified path.
+Move `kaggle.json` to the specified path.

 #### Step 4: Run notebook
 Run the third cell again.
 After run all after three.